IBM/integrity-enforcer/docs/ACM/README_SETUP_KEY_RING_ACM_ENV.md

           environment:dev  |  kubectl apply -f -
 ```

-We pass the following parameters:
+## Remove verification key from an ACM hub cluster and an ACM  managed cluster(s)

+First connect to a ACM hub cluster where a verification key is already setup and execute the following script to delete the key from hub the cluster as well as a managed cluster(s) with the following parameters:

-- `integrity-verifier-operator-system` - The namespace where verification key would be created in managed cluster.
-This should be the namespace the one set in Step 1 in [doc](README_ENABLE_IV_PROTECTION_ACM_ENV.md)
+- `integrity-verifier-operator-system` - The namespace where verification key would be created in the ACM hub cluster.
+This should be the namespace created in Step 1 in [doc](README_ENABLE_IV_PROTECTION_ACM_ENV.md)
-- `keyring-secret` - The name of secret resource which would include the verification
+- `keyring-secret` - The name of secret resource which would include the verification key
-- `/tmp/pubring.gpg` - The file path of the verification key exported. see [doc](../README_VERIFICATION_KEY_SETUP.md)
+- `/tmp/pubring.gpg` - The file path of the verification key exported as described in [doc](../README_VERIFICATION_KEY_SETUP.md)
-- `environment:dev` - We will use placement rule flags which are the labels/tags that idetifies a managed cluster(s).
-We use the flags to setup ACM placement rule that selects the managed clusters in which the verification key needs to be setup. (e.g. environment:dev).
+- `environment:dev` - The placement rule flags which are the labels/tags that idetifies a managed cluster(s).
+Use the flags to setup ACM placement rule that selects the managed clusters in which the verification key needs to be setup. (e.g. environment:dev).
 See [doc](https://github.com/open-cluster-management/policy-collection)

-### Delete verification key from hub cluster and a managed cluster(s)

-First connect to a ACM hub cluster where a verification key is already setup and execute the following script to delete the key from hub the cluster as well as a managed cluster(s).

 ```
 curl -s  https://raw.githubusercontent.com/open-cluster-management/integrity-verifier/master/scripts/ACM/acm-verification-key-setup.sh | bash -s \